When Do We Need LLMs? A Diagnostic for Language-Driven Bandits

 \section{Discussion}

 In this section, we interpret the results to explicitly answer the research questions posed in \autoref{sec:problem_statement}.

 \textbf{Q1} on comparing LLM-based and traditional bandits: Our results indicate that the superiority of LLM-based approaches is more closely tied to the complexity of reward functions rather than the mere presence of natural language in the context.
 In environments with complex, non-linear \textit{numerical} reward functions like \textbf{nonlin2} and \textbf{nonlin1}, LLM-based bandit architectures perform best alongside at least one of the numerical CMABs.
-In any setting where the reward function is either determined directly from language by an LLM like \textbf{fLLM} or by language feature extraction like \textbf{fextract}, LLM Process bandits outperform the rest.
+In any setting where the reward function is determined either directly from language by an LLM like \textbf{fLLM} or by language feature extraction like \textbf{fextract}, LLM Process bandits outperform the rest.
 However, for standard classification tasks like \textbf{Banking77}, we find that traditional numerical bandits are surprisingly effective.

 \textbf{Q2} on LLM Processes: We observe that explicitly modeling reward distributions (\textbf{LLMP}) generally outperforms direct in-context learning by providing a principled mechanism for uncertainty.
 However, while the \textbf{LLMP-Joint} variant excels in low-dimensional action spaces by capturing relative values, it degrades in high-dimensional settings like \textbf{Banking77} due to context window constraints and semantic similarity of the arms.
-While process-based uncertainty is effective, independent estimation or efficient numerical methods are more preferable for high-dimensional action spaces.
+While process-based uncertainty is effective, independent estimation or efficient numerical methods are preferable for high-dimensional action spaces.

-To investigate the competitive performance of numerical CMABs, we analyze how the language embeddings affect learning. \autoref{fig:full_matryoshka_res} reveals that the number of dimensions acts as a direct control for the exploration-exploitation trade-off.
+To investigate the competitive performance of numerical CMABs, we analyze how the language embeddings affect learning. \autoref{fig:full_matryoshka_res} reveals that the number of dimensions acts as a direct control for the exploration-exploitation tradeoff.
 When using fewer dimensions (e.g., 2 to 16), the \textbf{LinUCB} agent learns very fast because the search space is small, but it plateaus at a low accuracy.
-In contrast, using more dimensions (up to 768) allows the agent to reach a higher final accuracy at the cost of requiring more samples to learn the relationships between the features.
-This demonstrates that we can tune the performance of a cheap numerical bandit simply by changing the size of the input embedding.
-We find that these results hold for dense embeddings too (\cref{app:dense_embeddings}), with \textbf{Matryoshka} having more distinct final performances in the lower dimensions.
+In contrast, using more dimensions (up to 768) allows the agent to reach a higher final accuracy at a higher sampling complexity.
+This allows direct control of the exploration-exploitation tradeoff simply by changing the input embedding size.
+These results hold for dense embeddings too (\autoref{fig:full_dense_res}), with \textbf{Matryoshka} having more distinct final performances in the lower dimensions.